A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Introduction

-In a substantially similar direction, upper BHMCs have been studied by several researchers.
-Takine~\cite{Taki16} presents an algorithm for the conditional stationary distribution vector $\vc{\pi}^{(N)}$ under some additional conditions, which are removed by Kimura and Takine~\cite{M.Kimu18}.
-Shin and Pearce~\cite{Shin98}, Li et al.~\cite{LiQuan05-RG}, and Klimenok and Dudin~\cite{Klim06} propose respective algorithms for approximately computing the stationary distribution vector $\vc{\pi}$ in upper BHMCs by making transition rates (or transition probabilities) eventually {\it level independent}.
+Several researchers have studied the approximate computation of the stationary distribution in UBH-MCs.
+Takine~\cite{Taki16} presented an algorithm for the conditional stationary distribution vector $\vc{\pi}^{(n)}$ under some additional conditions, which are removed by Kimura and Takine~\cite{M.Kimu18}.
+As mentioned in Section~1 of \cite{Taki16}, the conditional stationary distribution vector $\vc{\pi}^{(n)}$ can be a good approximation to the stationary distribution vector $\vc{\pi}$ for all sufficiently large $n \in \bbN$.
+Klimenok and Dudin~\cite{Klim06}, Li et al.~\cite{LiQuan05-RG}, and Shin and Pearce~\cite{Shin98} proposed respective algorithms for approximately computing the stationary distribution vector $\vc{\pi}$ in UBH-MCs by making transition rates (or transition probabilities) eventually {\it level independent}.

-In summary, all the existing algorithms mentioned above are originally designed for approximately computing the stationary distribution vector in upper BHMCs (including LD-QBDs).
-Thus, although they fulfill {\it practical} purposes, they does not contribute to any quasi-algorithmic construction of the stationary distribution vector from a {\it theoretical} point of view.
+In summary, all the existing algorithms mentioned above are originally designed for approximately computing the stationary distribution vector $\vc{\pi}$ in UBH-MCs (including LD-QBDs).
+Thus, although those algorithms fulfill {\it practical} purposes, they do not make any {\it theoretical} contribution to the quasi-algorithmic construction of the stationary distribution vector $\vc{\pi}$.

+Unlike those previous studies, Masuyama~\cite{Masu19-QUESTA} has taken the first step to the quasi-algorithmic construction of $\vc{\pi}$ in UBH-MCs.
+To describe the numerical procedure proposed in \cite{Masu19-QUESTA} (and to facilitate later discussion), we introduce the notation: A finite dimensional matrix (resp. vector) is extended (if necessary) to an infinite dimensional matrix (resp. vector) by appending zeros to it with its original elements fixed in their original positions.
+This notation enables us to define {\it addition}, {\it subtraction}, and {\it product} over vectors and matrices with different sizes.
+Furthermore, for $k,n \in \{0,\pm1, \pm2,\dots\}$, the notation ``$\prod_{m=k}^n \downarrow$" denotes a product operator of matrices (including scalars) such that